-Hong Kong protesters target mainland Chinese traders
+Clashes erupt as Hong Kong protest targets Chinese traders

-HONG KONG (AP) — Several thousand people marched in Hong Kong on Saturday against traders from mainland China in what is fast becoming a summer of unrest in the semi-autonomous Chinese territory.
+HONG KONG (AP) — Violent clashes broke out after several thousand people marched in Hong Kong against traders from mainland China in what is fast becoming a summer of unrest in the semi-autonomous territory.

-Walking behind a banner that read “Strictly enforce the law, stop cross-border traders,” the protesters passed by pharmacies and cosmetic shops that are popular with Chinese tourists and traders who bring goods back to sell in the mainland.
-Many of the stores were shuttered because of the protest.

-In what has become a common scene, clashes broke out between police and some of the protesters toward the end of the otherwise peaceful march.
-Police used pepper spray and batons to disperse the crowd, public broadcaster RTHK reported.
+After issuing a warning, police on Saturday moved forward to disperse the crowd of mostly young protesters who say peaceful demonstrations have failed to bring about change.

+Police used pepper spray and batons.
+In panicky scenes, fleeing protesters scrambled over each other, some falling to the ground.
+Some had donned protective masks and helmets ahead of the confrontation.

-Major demonstrations in the past month against a proposal to change extradition laws have reawakened other movements in Hong Kong.
+Major demonstrations in the past month against a proposal to change extradition laws that would allow Hong Kong suspects to stand trial in mainland China have reawakened other movements in the city.
 Thousands marched last weekend against middle-aged mainland women who sing loudly and dance somewhat provocatively in a public park.
-Some of the women receive tips from older men.

 The protests have a common refrain: Hong Kong’s government, led by a non-democratically elected chief executive, is not addressing the people’s concerns.

+Walking behind a banner that read “Strictly enforce the law, stop cross-border traders,” Saturday’s marchers passed by pharmacies and cosmetic shops that are popular with Chinese tourists and traders who bring goods back to sell in the mainland.
+Many of the stores were shuttered because of the protest.

-Amy Chan, a 25-year-old bank employee who joined Saturday’s march, called it a continuing action building on the momentum of the anti-extradition law protests.
+Amy Chan, a 25-year-old bank employee, called the protest a continuing action building on the momentum of the anti-extradition law rallies.

 “There isn’t an anti-extradition protest every day to keep us going,” she said.
 “I hope that through today’s action, people in Hong Kong will not forget that there are actually many other social issues waiting to be solved.”